Aardvark: Digestive system

 The aardvark's stomach has a muscular pyloric area that acts as a gizzard to grind swallowed food up, thereby rendering chewing unnecessary.
 Its cecum is large.
 Both sexes emit a strong smelling secretion from an anal gland.
 Its salivary glands are highly developed and almost completely ring the neck; their output is what causes the tongue to maintain its tackiness.
 The female has two pairs of teats in the inguinal region.

 Genetically speaking, the aardvark is a living fossil, as its chromosomes are highly conserved, reflecting much of the early eutherian arrangement before the divergence of the major modern taxa.

 Habitat and range

 Aardvarks are found in sub-Saharan Africa, where suitable habitat (savannas, grasslands, woodlands and bushland) and food (i.e., ants and termites) is available.
 They spend the daylight hours in dark burrows to avoid the heat of the day.
 The only major habitat that they are not present in is swamp forest, as the high water table precludes digging to a sufficient depth.
 They also avoid terrain rocky enough to cause problems with digging.
 They have been documented as high as 3200 m in Ethiopia.
-They are present throughout sub-Saharan Africa all the way to South Africa with few exceptions including the coastal areas of Namibia, Ivory Coast, and Ghana.
+They can be found throughout sub-Saharan Africa from Ethiopia all the way to Cape of Good Hope in South Africa with few exceptions including the coastal areas of Namibia, Ivory Coast, and Ghana.
 They are not found in Madagascar.